Consonants, Blends and Diagraphs

 Note: ch, sh, and th also comprise 5% of ending sounds: Lesson 42.

-· Summary of above consonants, blends and diagraphs:
+· Summary of above consonants, blends and digraphs:

-o Beginning Sounds: Of the 66 beginning consonants, blends and diagraphs, the cumulative total of 37 comprise 85% of the beginning sounds in the database of 2377 words.
-That is: 12 beginning consonants (47%), 21 beginning blends (32%) and 4 beginning diagraphs (6%).
+o Beginning Sounds: Of the 66 beginning consonants, blends and digraphs, the cumulative total of 37 comprise 85% of the beginning sounds in the database of 2377 words.
+That is: 12 beginning consonants (47%), 21 beginning blends (32%) and 4 beginning digraphs (6%).
 These high frequency beginnings are the primary focus of the program.

-o Ending Sounds: Of the 46 ending consonants, blends and diagraphs, the cumulative total of 16 comprise 84% of the ending sounds in the database of 2377 words.
-That is: 12 ending consonants (79%) and 3 ending diagraphs (5%).
+o Ending Sounds: Of the 46 ending consonants, blends and digraphs, the cumulative total of 16 comprise 84% of the ending sounds in the database of 2377 words.
+That is: 12 ending consonants (79%) and 3 ending digraphs (5%).
 These high frequency endings are the primary focus of the program.

 Table 1